-The main aspects of safety and security are covered by code of practice BS 5357, as well as specific standards, as follows:
+The main aspects of safety and security are covered by specific standards, as follows:

 - Safety in use: BS 8213-1 gives recommendations on the design and construction of windows for safety in use, including positioning of operating controls. - Intruder deterrence: BS 8220-1, -2 and -3 deal with ways of securing windows to deter intruders, and give guidance on the selection and fitting of locks and fastenings.
-Most window manufacturers offer security features, such as internal glazing beads, lockable fasteners, espagnolette (multi-point) locks, fitted as standard or as optional extras.

-CWCT standard 'Windows with enhanced resistance to intrusion' specifies tests for intrusion resistance.
+Most window manufacturers offer security features, such as internal glazing beads, lockable fasteners, espagnolette (multi-point) locks, fitted as standard or as optional extras. - The CWCT standard 'Windows with enhanced resistance to intrusion' specifies tests for intrusion resistance.
 A single performance category is defined.
 Recommendations are given for design, glazing, selection, fabrication and installation.
 Casement, top swing, vertical sliding and tilt/ turn windows for domestic applications can be assessed against BS 7950.
 Successful testing to this standard is a performance criterion set by 'Secured by design', the UK Police initiative supporting the principles of 'designing out crime' by use of prevention and security standards for a range of applications.
-For more information on the scheme and a list of approved products and suppliers, see the 'Secured by design' website.

-- Impact resistance under manual attack: BS EN 356 gives impact tests, resistance categories and resultant code designations for glass in buildings. - Bullet resistance: A classification system and requirements for bullet resistance of windows, shutters and blinds are given in BS EN 1522.
+For more information on the scheme and a list of approved products and suppliers see 'Secured by design' website. - Bullet resistance: A classification system and requirements for bullet resistance of windows, shutters and blinds are given in BS EN 1522.
 Seven classes, FB1-FB7, are included for increasing resistance to attack by hand gun and rifle.
 Class FB1 represents the lowest bullet resistance, and class FB7 the highest.
 A single class (FSG) is given for resistance to shotgun attack.
-Test results are qualified by the addition of a suffix, (S) or (NS), according to the presence or absence of splinters, e.g. FB3(S), FB4(NS).
-The standard also gives the minimum class of bullet resistant glass (to BS EN 1063) to be used in the test.
-The glass classification is similar to that for the components, e.g. BR1 glass must be used in an FB1 window, BR2 glass in an FB2 window, and so on.
+Test results are qualified by the addition of a suffix, (S) or (NS), according to the presence or absence of splinters, e.g. FB3(S), FB4(NS). - The standard also gives the minimum class of bullet resistant glass (to BS EN 1063) to be used in the test.
+The glass classification is similar to that for the components, e.g. BR1 glass must be used in an FB1 window, BR2 glass in a FB2 window, and so on.
 FSG windows require SG2 glass. - Explosion resistance: BS EN 13123-1 and -2 give a classification system and requirements for resistance of windows and shutters to high explosive detonation.
 Four classes, EPR1-EPR4, are given covering detonations in the order of 100-2500 kg TNT at distances from about 35-50 m.
-Again, the test results are qualified by the suffix (S) or (NS) depending on whether or not splinters originate from the protected face of the test specimen. - Fire safety: BS 9991 and BS 9999 give general principles regarding location of windows and smoke and fire control which may be cross-referred to applicable building legislation.
-BS EN 14600 gives requirements and classification of fire resisting openable windows, as well as doorsets.
+Again, the test results are qualified by the suffix (S) or (NS) depending on whether or not splinters originate from the protected face of the test specimen.